lilKriT/SEO-Fundamentals/README.md

 - you can get quality backlinks?
 - can you get same or higher DR?
 - can you get more topical authority than the comptetitors?

+# On-Page SEO

+Practice of optimizing web pages to rank higher in SE.
+Revoles mostly around optimizing for search intent.
+It also depends on creating and optimizing html tags and meta descriptions.

+There's a lot of conflicting advice.

+## On-Page SEO is NOT

+- Stuffing exact match keywords (adding your keywords everywhere you can) - google understands connecting words, synonyms and closely related words.
+It usually leads to poor UX.
+- using your keywords a specific number of times
+- meeting a minimum word count

+## On-Page SEO IS

+- the goal of your page is to satisfy the searchers intent
+- your content needs to address the things people expect to see
+- nail items like:
+  - Titles
+  - Subtitles
+  - Internal Linking
+  - Readability
+  - Content